If you’re over 40, can you live up to the saying: “You’re not getting older, you’re getting better!”

 Can you avoid the pain of achy joints and the disappointment of losing muscle strength?

-Consider the story I posted on Facebook a few weeks ago about a guy who trains at my gym.
-He puts in the work, but there’s a problem.
+Consider the story I posted on Facebook a few weeks ago about Craig, project manager at an oil company who trains at my gym.
+Craig gets to the gym at 6:00 am damn near daily, but there’s a problem.

 He does the same exercises and uses the same weight every time.
 There is no rhyme and no reason.
 And he looks the same…day after day, week after week, even year after year.

 He’s annoyed by his lack of progress.
 He’s using the same workout routine he used when he was 25.
 But now his joints constantly ache.
 He hasn’t gotten any stronger.
 He doesn’t have more energy.
 His arms haven’t grown bigger.
-And most of all, he’s pissed that he can’t lose stubborn lower belly fat.
+And most of all, he’s pissed he can’t lose his gut, pointing to that annoying lower belly fat.

 When I posted the story on Facebook, controversy erupted, along with some misinterpretation.
 (Oh, the joys of social media.)
 But amidst the trolling, a great question was asked.

-How does “progression” change when you get older?
+How does “progress” change when you get older?

-Whether you have decades of experience or are walking into the gym for the first time, here are specific ways to train smart over the age of 40.
+Whether you have decades of experience or are walking into the gym for the first time, here are specific ways you can train smart and make progress well past the age of 40.

 What is progress to you?
 Different goals require different plans of action and levels of determination.
 Consider the following.